f4iteightiz/HP71B_forth/README.md

 progfilter_ABCD.sh  bash script for creating the HP71B.SRC files (or a version in between; a manual last rework has to be done for verifying the real number endings are ok or the blanks are ok since the script is not fully cleaning a ready to use file

-Example PERE12.fth (calculation of ellipse perimeter) Edit on PC in a terminal with >> emacs 71B2G.fth H71B1.fth PERE12.fth --eval "(view-files-in-windows)" <<  ( the attached emacs.txt should be changed into .emacs and placed into the user area) change the format with "sh progfilter_pere12.sh"
+Example PERE12.fth (calculation of ellipse perimeter)
+1. Change/Edit on PC in a terminal with >> emacs 71B2G.fth H71B1.fth PERE12.fth --eval "(view-files-in-windows)" <<  ( the attached emacs.txt should be changed into .emacs and placed into the user area).
+2. change the format with "sh progfilter_pere12.sh" (it calls 2x awk scripts).
+3. clean both created files HP71B1.SRC and PERE12.SRC files manually with a text editor in case the awk script had an issue.
+4. clean the format prior the transfer to HP71B with "unix2dos -v H71B1.SRC" and "unix2dos -v PERE12.SRC"
+5. change the format for uploading into EMU71 with wine "/home/user/.wine/drive_c/Program Files (x86)/HP-Emulators/alifhdr32/alifhdr.exe" H71B1.SRC H71B1.DAT /T
+6. upload the forth files H71B1.DAT and PERE12.DAT into EMU71 after starting ILPER
+7. 3.0 11.0 PERE12 Endline give 47.652857